 Train Times from Rawang to Ipoh

-There is currently 1 direct train service a day from Rawang to Ipoh.
+There are currently 6 direct train services a day from Rawang to Ipoh.

 Use the Search Box below to buy your train tickets from Rawang to Ipoh.

 Ipoh is fast becoming one of the most popular tourists destinations in West Malaysia after Kuala Lumpur, Penang Island and Melaka.
 Ipoh has experienced a tourism led revival from being economically depressed for around 30 years following the collapse of tin prices on world markets in the mid 1970s.
 Before that Ipoh was a boom town.
 The discovery of large deposits of iron ore in the later part of the 19th Century brought a massive wave of immigration into the area and as well as investment by the British colonial administration and private entrepreneurs.
 Fortunes were made in Ipoh during this period and this is reflected in the city’s architecture ranging from grand public buildings, such as the magnificent railway station and the town hall, to the atmospheric private houses on narrow streets built by the city’s Chinese community.
 These reminders of the city’s former glory are now major tourist attractions in their own right, complimented by some more recent additions to the city centre including some great restaurants and hotels, and the efforts of the local tourist board to establish a Heritage Trail which visitors can follow to see the attractions of the Old Town.

 To see all that Ipoh has to offer we recommend that you allow yourself two full days.
 The attractions are split between those in the city centre and those which are out of town so you can’t really see all of them in a single day.
 The out of town attractions include:

 - Cave Temples: Chinese Buddhist monks came to Ipoh in the late 19th Century and early 20th Century and established temples in caves near the city such as Sam Poh Tong Temple, Ling Sen Tong Temple and Nam Thean Tong Temple.